ionvop/simai-plus/README.md

 ### Slide waiting time

-You're now able to use note lengths to determine the waiting time of a slide instead of just one beat of the bpm by using 3 numbers signs `###` as the separation between the waiting time and the tracing length.
+It is now possible to use note lengths to determine the waiting time of a slide instead of just one beat of the bpm by using 3 numbers signs `###` as the separator between the waiting time and the tracing length.
 The transpiler will calculate the milliseconds of the note lengths by the current bpm which will be used in the transpiled fumen.

 ```
 (170)